HEATmarker® VVM – Vaccine Vial Monitors

 Since HEATmarker VVM’s appearance changes gradually over time, health workers can use it to easily monitor heat exposure.
 This helps them preserve valuable inventory by using vaccines that have not yet reached end point and only disposing those that have reached endpoint.

-HEATmarker VVMs are available in four categories based on their rate of change at the specified time (days to end point) and temperature profiles (temperature specification):
+HEATmarker VVMs are available in six categories based on their rate of change at the specified time (days to end point) and temperature profiles (temperature specification):